Shyan1943/p4/README.md

     iv.
 Inside "reviews/create_review.template.html", pull the dg.title
     v.
 Go "dgs/details_dg.template.html", use `{% for r in dg.review_set.all %}` to pull all reviews from Review model, which related to a book

-### 27. Create CRUD comments & associating its to review
-    i.
-Step 13~17 to create Comments Model & CUD ii.
-Step 26 to create "R" route & associate One review_id with comments

 ### 28. Search engine
     i.
 See Step 10 to create new "home" app and set up it's url route ii.
 Create "home/forms.py", creata a SearchForm